 BDO Professional Services Events for Firm Leaders

-Throughout the year, we host a series of online seminars and virtual roundtable discussions to give the industry leaders an opportunity to connect, share experiences and discuss topical market issues and challenges in the professional services sector.
+Throughout the year, we host a series of online webinars and in person events to give industry leaders an opportunity to connect, share experiences and discuss topical market issues and challenges in the professional services sector.

-Over the course of our recent events, we’ve discussed the ways law firms, recruitment businesses, property advisory firms and consultancies are reacting and adapting to the current situation, and how the industry is rethinking previous ways of working in order to create a sustainable industry for the future.
+Over the course of our recent events, we’ve discussed the ways law firms, recruitment businesses, property advisory firms and consultancies are reacting and adapting to the current business climate, and how the industry is continuously rethinking previous ways of working in order to create a sustainable industry for the future.

 You can read highlights from our recent events and discussions below.
 If you are a firm leader, board member or senior finance/ tax professional of a professional services firm and you are interested in subscribing to our email updates or attending our exclusive events, please get in touch.

 We host an annual programme of tax webinars to bring you the latest in tax developments relevant for professional services firms.
 Chaired by Anna Jarrold, Partner and member of the Tax Executive Board, each webinar focuses on a specific area of tax, and topics range from international tax issues such as Transfer Pricing and BEPS to employment tax updates and local tax compliance.
 We also provide tax updates from specific country territories where a number of professional services firms operate.

 Professional Services Head of Tax Dinner

 A brief update on professional services market themes and trends was covered at our dinner event, which was followed by an opportunity for industry peers to network together.